julelang/manual/src/std/jule-sema.md

 	Refers:     &ReferenceStack
 	Directives: []&ast::Directive

-	// The -2 means this variable is not one of the return variables.
-	// The -1 means this variable is just the single return variable one.
+	// Return variable state for this variable.
+	RetState: RetState

 	// The 0..n means this variable is the nth variable of the return variables.
+	// This order is not useful if variable is not associated with the return type.
-	RetOrder: int = -2
+	RetOrder: int

 	// This variable depended to these variables for initialization expression.
 	// Nil if not global variable.